cdapio/cdap/cdap-docs/hydrator-manual/source/introduction.rst

 - Compute
 - Model
 - Shared
+- Post-action (called after the pipeline has run)

-Additional types of plugins are under development, and developers are free to create and add their own plugin types.
+Additional types of plugins are under development, and developers can create and add their own plugins and plugin types.

 The batch sources can write to any batch sinks that are available and real-time sources can write to any real-time sinks.
 Transformations work with either sinks or sources.